 The Georgia Tech Responsible Conduct of Research (RCR) Compliance Policy requires certain categories of NSF and NIH undergraduate students, graduate students, and postdoctoral scholars to complete RCR training.
 The RCR Compliance Policy also applies to researchers and staff funded by the USDA NIFA program and to undergraduate students funded through a PURA award.
-For more information about which individuals are covered by the RCR Compliance Policy, click here.
+For more information about which individuals are covered by the RCR Compliance Policy, refer to the Compliance Applicability page.

 The RCR Compliance Policy has two training requirements:

 An online CITI RCR course must be successfully completed within 90 days of first being appointed to a covered project, or before an applicable person graduates or otherwise leaves the Institute, even if that imposes a shorter deadline.